 To decide what is best for your organisation, answer these:

 - Which option will have less impact on the bottom line, enhance productivity and yield more benefits?

-- When is the best time to purchase?
+- When is the best time to purchase or lease your equipment?

 5. Build your business case

 Now you’re ready to draft a business case and present all of the relevant facts to your boss, so that you can help him or her decide on the proposed purchase.

 We recommend that you customise the below structure based on your organisation’s specific operations, needs and preferences.

 B. Intended Audience: In this section, identify the specific readers of your business case, including your boss or the decision maker plus any others who can influence the proposed purchase, such as the company’s stakeholders and even actual users.
 Keep in mind that your target audience should enable you to obtain the support and funding needed for the new office equipment.